Commando-Brando/SecondBrain/Second_Brain/Designing Data Intensive Applications/Chapter 9 Consistency & Consensus.md

 What does it mean for a system to be casually consistent/ If a system obeys the ordering of processing.
 Make sure to process y before x if x causes y.

+What is the relationship between linearizability and causality? linearizability implies causality: any system that is linearizable will preserve causality correctly